jmeza1599/jmeza1599.github.io/index.md

 * Lab 12

     I use all of my previously learned knowledge to create an image.
-I enjoyed this lab because it is the end of my intro to computer science. it is a bittersweet feeling but it is the start of many new and exciting opportunities.
+I enjoyed this lab because it is the end of my intro to computer science.
+It is a bittersweet feeling but it is the start of many new and exciting opportunities.